Hakimbek/my-git-notes/Branching_Merging/Branch/README.md

 ## List Branch
 You can List all of the available branches in your repository by using the following command.

-Either we can use git branch - list or git branch command to list the available branches in the repository.
+Either we can use *git branch --list* or *git branch* command to list the available branches in the repository.

 Syntax:
 ```